 The 10 Women Who lead honorees in K-12 education have held many different positions encompassing diverse experiences.
 This informs the way each educator approaches various aspects of leading a school or its programs.

-Women Who Lead, a monthly feature sponsored by Paragon Bank in MBJ, is a continuing monthly feature.
+Women who Lead is a monthly feature sponsored by Paragon Bank that appears in MBJ.